By A. Minocha MD, author: Guide to Alternative Medicine and Digestive System

 Prevention and treatment of osteoporosis 800 IU (20 micrograms) per day.

-Toxic dose of vitamin D: Greater than 2000 IU per day.
+Toxic dose of vitamin D: Greater than 2000 IU per day over long period.
+Some patients may be prescribed much higher doses for a limited period.

 Vitamin D is not innocuous and excess ingestion can lead to vitamin D intoxication.
 Subjects prone to this include not only those those who consume megadoses of supplements but also in patients on vitamin D replacement therapy for a variety of disorders.
 Manifestations of toxicity include hypercalcemia, hypercalciuria, altered mental status, polyuria, polydipsia, anorexia, vomiting, muscle weakness, and bone demineralization with pain.